Wipster/wipnav/README.md

 ------------------------------

     'sufi'          : false,             // Use wipnav in conjunction with superfish?
-    'sufiSettings'  : null,              // If used with superfish the settings are needed for restarting the superfish navigation at certain pagewidth.
+    'sufiSettings'  : null,              // If used with superfish the settings are needed for restarting the superfish navigation at certain page-width.
-    'type'          : 'accordion',       // Determines the type of the mobile navigation. 'accordion' and 'slider' are available.
+    'type'          : 'accordion',       // Determines the animation type of the mobile navigation. 'accordion' and 'slider' are available.
     'threshold'     : 980,               // Wipnav gets activated when page-width is equal or under threshold.
     'navButton'     : null,              // The selector for an optional button to hide and display the whole navigation.
     'navAnim'       : {height: 'toggle'} // Animation when navigation is toggled via the trigger specified in navButton.
+Like parameter for jQuerys animate function.
+    'colClass'      : 'collapsed',       // Class used for toggling.
+    'expClass'      : 'expanded'         // Class used for toggling.

 3. Roadmap